bryhuang9/Socket-Based-Server/README.md

 ## Contribution
 We welcome any and all contributions to this project!
 If you're interested in improving our code, adding new features, or just fixing some bugs, please feel free to make a pull request.

+## Sources
+DISCLAIMER: Most of the code is from and for my course "Advanced Programming".
+DO NOT COPY FOR CHEATING PURPOSES!!!